andrea-berling/lispv/README.md

 This project was brought forwards for learning purposes.
 There is room for many improvements, such as:

-- [ ] implementing an interactive web app with a code editor, the compiler and a simulator runner and inspector.
+- [ ] implementing an interactive web app with a code editor, the compiler and the simulator runner and inspector.
 - [ ] the simulator should have ISA extensions, like M (multiplication and division), F (floating point), D (double precision).
-- [ ] there should be an intermediate representation of the AST before compilation, that is the [A-normal form](https://en.wikipedia.org/wiki/A-normal_form).
+- [ ] there should be an intermediate representation of the AST before compilation, in [A-normal form](https://en.wikipedia.org/wiki/A-normal_form).
 - [ ] the compiled version of the language should support all the features of the interpreted version.
 - [ ] the interpreter should have memory optimizations and [tail call recursion](https://en.wikipedia.org/wiki/Tail_call) to prevent stack overflows.
 - [ ] the parser library should allow the programmer to easily specify _NOT_ rules.
 - [ ] the code is already commented in part, but it should have some more clarifications and some parts should be refactored to the overall style.
 - [ ] the compiled code should follow the official [ABI](https://riscv.org/wp-content/uploads/2024/12/riscv-calling.pdf).
-- [ ] covering the weaknesses of the compiler.
+- [ ] the compiler's weaknesses should be covered.

 # References